 For Théotime Voisin, the double bass is a boyhood passion which has continued to grow over the years.
 His musical qualities - excellent technique, precision, a limpid style, and an interest in the most diverse aspects of music - have allowed him to explore a considerable portion of the classical literature for the double bass.

 Joining the European Union Youth Orchestra for 6 consecutive years at just fourteen, he quickly becomes an appreciated substitute player in the main french orchestras.
-After spending the 2013-2014 concert season as guest principal double bass of the Swiss Romande Orchestra in Geneva, he wins in 2015 the principal position of the Orchestre National du Capitole de Toulouse, and is currently assistant principal double bass in the Royal Concertgebouw Orchestra of Amsterdam.
+After spending the 2013-2014 concert season as guest principal double bass of the Swiss Romande Orchestra in Geneva, he wins in 2015 the principal position of the Orchestre National du Capitole de Toulouse, and is since 2016 assistant principal double bass in the Royal Concertgebouw Orchestra of Amsterdam.

 A reputed chamber musician, Théotime Voisin has played with a number of chamber music ensembles in France and abroad.
 On several occasions, he has been invited to take part in the Seiji Ozawa International Academy Switzerland working with Robert Mann of the Julliard Quartet, Nobuko Imai, Kazuki Yamada and Seiji Ozawa.
 He also performed at the Verbier festival in Switzerland with Martin Fröst, Julien Quentin, and Daniel Lozakovich, and at the Pablo Casals Festival.